rgho/iss_twitter_bot/readme.md

 ### About
-This is a quick and dirty example of a twitter bot.
+This is a simple example of a twitter bot using tweepy.
 It posts latitude, longitude, velocity, and altitude of the International Space center to twitter.

 ### Install and Run
 ```sh